fnsvalue-git/Web-BSASampleAppForChallenge/docs/web/guardianJS/auth.md

 |------|---|---|
 |time|Int|Valid authentication time|

-Valid authentication time will be returned as a result of callback function.
+Valid authentication time will be returned as the result of a callback function.

 ---

 ## Set Authentication Status
 Add callback function to check GCCS authentication status.
-Possible to check authentication status from the beginning till the end.
+It is possible to see the authentication status during the whole process from authentication request to the final authentication.

 ```
 setAuthMessage(onCallBack)